aranc23/zfs_mgmt/README.md

 to match the specified policy for the zfs, nor will they be deleted.
 The intended use is match zfs send/recv snapshots or hand-created snapshots, etc.  ie: ^syncoid_

+### zfsmgmt:snapshot
+If this property is 'true' then create a snapshot in the format of zfsmgmt-%FT%T%z.
+If this property is 'recursive' then create a recursive snapshot of this zfs.

+### zfsmgmt:snap_prefix
+Change the zfsmgmt portion of created snapshots, ie: 'autosnap' would create snapshots called autosnap-%FT%T%z.

+### zfsmgmt:snap_timestamp
+strftime format string used when creating snapshot names, default being %FT%T%z.

 ## Snapshot Management / zfs destroy
 When destroying snapshots according to a given policy, all snapshots